CSEcon/Habib_Debaya_CSECON206_Spring2022/Final Project/readme.md

 ### 4. Intellectual Merits

 The Auditable Blockchain Voting System (ABVS) presented in the paper "fulfills all the requirements of the electronic voting systems and delivers an e-voting solution which provides voters with full audit and verification capabilities"

+-- u must cite literature to tell where the paper belongs. cite classical papers to dtermine discipline. talk about uniqueness. talk about how it motivates

 ### 5. Practical Impacts